iamqaasim/simple_shell/README.md

-**Simple Shell Project**
+# Simple Shell Project

-This is a collaborative work between Qaasim Emeran and Barisua Nsaanee, who are Software Engineering students at ALX-HOLBERTON
+This is a collaborative work between Qaasim Emeran and Barisua Nsaanee-Software Engineering students at ALX-HOLBERTON